SharePoint/sp-dev-docs/docs/spfx/web-parts/deploy-web-part-to-cdn.md

   }
   ```

-  In our example, with the CDN profile created earlier, this file will look like:
+  In this example, with the CDN profile created earlier, this file will look like:

   ```json
   {